chipxsd/stream-based-sync/stream-based-sync.md

 ### 2.1 What is Data Synchronization?

-Term _synchronization_ in computer science is a bit ambiguous, it can for example mean having a piece of code running in serial (synchronous) or in parallel (asynhcronous).
-But in our case, we'll be mostly talking about data synchronization over network, as in having the same state across multiple clients.
+Term _synchronization_ in computer science is a bit ambiguous, it can for example mean coordination of simultaneous processes to complete a task in the correct order (to avoid any potential race conditions).
+But in this topic we'll be mainly talking about data synchronization, as in having the same state across multiple clients.

 #### 2.1.1 Example

-An example would be a mobile app with a toggle switch, say a **light switch**, Now, if I have 5 devices in front of me, I'd like to have the light switch state shared across all those devices.
-So if I turn the lights on or off one device, it should reflect the change on other 4 devices.
-That's a pretty basic example of network data synchronization.
+An example would be a mobile app with a toggle switch, say a **light switch**.
+Now, if I have 5 devices in front of me, I'd like to have the light switch state shared across all those devices.
+If I turn the lights on or off one device, it should reflect the changes on other 4 devices.
+That's a pretty basic example of data synchronization over network.

 ![fig.1 - Example App "Light Switch"](./figure_01.png "fig. 1 - Example App 'Light Switch'")

-Solutions for this problem come pretty natural for experienced engineers, but for some it may not be as trivial.
+Solutions for such problem come pretty natural to experienced engineers, but for some it may not be as trivial.
 So let's play with the _Light Switch_ sample app idea for a little.
-To narrow down the requirements for this app, let's say that the light switch state has to be shared across devices via network -- since by having these devices in close proximity, we could use various technologies and protocols to achieve this (such as Bluetooth, AdHoc WiFi, Multi-peer Connectivity on Apple devices, etc.).
+To narrow down the requirements for this app, let's say that the light switch state has to be shared across devices via TCP/IP network.
+I pointed out TCP/IP network because there are also other technologies and protocols we could use that provide close proximity communication to achieve this (such as Bluetooth, AdHoc WiFi, Multi-peer Connectivity on Apple devices, etc.).

 #### 2.1.2 How Would We Design Such a System?

 Let's make a list of components we need to have to achieve this:

-- **a simple server** -- which can be a lightweight service (process) written in C using standard library, or something bigger written using a framework (in Scala, Ruby, Python, Java, etc.).
+- **a simple server** -- which can be a lightweight service (process) written in C using standard library, or something written in higher-lever languages (Scala, Ruby, Python, Java, etc.) using off-the-shelf libraries.
   For the sake of simplicity, we'll use a simple web socket server in Ruby that accepts JSON structure with _Light Switch_ state information, and fans out the new state to other clients.
-No persistence of the _Light Swtich_ state.
+No persistence of the _Light Swtich_ state required.

 - **mobile clients** -- an app that connects to our lightweight server capable of receiving and sending _Light Switch_ state changes through